Physics-Informed Neural Operator for Learning Partial Differential Equations

-Recently, \citet{li2020fourier} proposes the Fourier neural operator (FNO) that deploys convolution operator for $\cK$.
+Recently, \citep{li2020fourier} proposes the Fourier neural operator (FNO) that restricts the integral operator $\cK$ to convolution.
 In this case, it can apply the Fast Fourier Transform (FFT) to efficiently compute $\cK$.
 This leads to a fast architecture that obtains state-of-the-art results for PDE problems.